Project Overview

 My role: Visual Designer, Interaction Designer, Researcher

-Responsibilities: Chief everything on this project, I conducted research and interviews, iterated on low- and high-fidelity wireframes and prototypes, as well as interaction concepts, which on the whole, made for a seamless user experience.
+Responsibilities: Conducted research and interviews, iterated on low- and high-fidelity wireframes and prototypes, as well as interaction concepts, which on the whole, made for a seamless user experience.

 Project duration: February—April 2023